 Here is a quick tour of Battambang Market, Cambodia, in pictures, it goes some way towards answering the question, what do they eat in Cambodia?

 Fresh, live eels, fish and frogs writhe in bowls on the ground at the Cambodian food market.

 As close as I want to get to the meat section.
 It was like an anatomy lesson in there.
-Every part of the animal is consumed.
+Every part of the animal is consumed in Cambodia.